Configuration#

 You can disable the verbose rebuild output with editable.verbose=false if you want.
 (Also available as the SKBUILD_EDITABLE_VERBOSE envvar when importing; this will override if non-empty, and "0" will disable verbose output).

-Currently one editable.mode is provided, "redirect", which uses a custom redirecting finder to combine the static CMake install dir with the original source code.
+The default editable.mode, "redirect", uses a custom redirecting finder to combine the static CMake install dir with the original source code.
 Python code added via scikit-build-core’s package discovery will be found in the original location, so changes there are picked up on import, regardless of the editable.rebuild setting.

 You can select a custom build dir; by default scikit-build-core will use a temporary dir.
 If you select a persistent one, you can get major rebuild speedups.